puppetlabs/puppet-specifications/language/types_values_variables.md

 The Kinds of Types and Values
 ---
 There are two kinds of types in the Puppet Programming Language; *Puppet Types*, and the types of the underlying runtime "platform" language - the *Platform Types*.
-There is also a special Puppet Type called *Undef*.

 ### Platform Types